by Brian Awehali

 Born to Run encouraged me to quit running on concrete, to run barefoot or in trail shoes, and to change entirely the mechanics of my running form.
 Hell, it even more or less led to me reading ultramarathoner Scott Jurek’s book, Eat and Run, and then undertaking a year of eating (mostly) vegan.

 I can’t really say there have been many books that have had such a direct impact on my life.
 The Gift: Creativity and the Erotic Life of Property, by Lewis Hyde, The Ethical Slut, by Dossie Easton and Catherine Liszt, Alan Moore’s Saga of the Swamp Thing, Vol. 2 (read as a teenager), and the non-fiction essays and commencement speeches of David Foster Wallace are maybe the only others with comparable direct impact.

-And so I spent this past summer on the trails and in the ponds of Western Massachusetts with my dog, fighting past the early physical limits and aches, and inching towards veganism, which I didn’t undertake in earnest until September.
+And so I spent this past summer on the trails and in the lakes and ponds of Western Massachusetts with my dog-daughter, fighting past the early physical limits and aches, and exploring a vegan diet, which I didn’t undertake in earnest until September.
+(I’ve since returned to eating omnivorously.)

 If you get your packaged, processed, chemical-ridden food from the industrial food system, and paid war taxes on your purchase, you’ve got no righteous leg to stand on.
-Nor does an intellectually honest look at the sentient (emotional, intelligent) life of plants or the true environmental impact of mass agriculture on wildlife and the biosphere permit those who don’t eat animals any moral high ground or comfortable distance from cruelty.
+Nor does an intellectually honest look at the sentient (emotional, intelligent) life of plants or the true environmental impact of mass agriculture on wildlife and the biosphere permit those who don’t eat animals any moral high ground or comfortable distance from “cruelty,” as much as many of them would like to believe otherwise.
 Everything in the world eats something else to survive, and that something else, whether it runs on blood or chlorophyll, would always rather continue to live rather than become sustenance for another.
 No animal wants to be penned up and milked, or caged and harvested, and you’ve never seen plants growing in regimented lines of their own accord, or giving up life voluntarily at any point in their life-cycles.